 (b) Development Cost: The cost of the process, which begins with the implementation of the decision to produce a new or improved product or to employ a new or improved method and ends with the commencement of formal production of that product or by that method, is known as ‘Development Cost’.

-(d) Conversion Cost: Conversion costs refer to costs which are incurred for converting raw materials into finished goods and comprise direct labour cost, direct expenses and factory overhead.
+(d) Conversion Cost: Conversion costs refer to costs that are incurred for converting raw materials into finished goods and comprise direct labour cost, direct expenses and factory overhead.